Frequently Asked Questions

 It’s also important to emphasize that the capital campaign commitments we make will be separate from our regular giving to our ministry and global missions commitments.

-11. How will we transition through growth until the new building is constructed, considering the Town of Beaumont has only approved use of the portable for two years?
+9. How will we transition through growth until the new building is constructed, considering the Town of Beaumont has only approved use of the portable on a temporary basis?

 If space becomes too constrained before a new building is constructed, Pastor’s Council would look at transitioning as soon as possible to having two Sunday morning gatherings.
 This is something that we have already discussed over the past year and is something we hope and pray would be needed down the road, even with a new facility, to accommodate the growth of new believers coming to Christ and people in the community looking to connect with a church family.

-We also have the option of applying for an extension to the permit for portables or rezoning if there is a need for them beyond the two years.
+We also have the option of applying for an extension to the permit for portables or rezoning if needed.

-12. What will the church do during the three-year capital campaign to get ready operationally for a new building and larger space with more advanced technology, ultimately giving us the ability to reach more people?
+10. What is the church doing during the capital campaign to get ready operationally for a new building and larger space with more advanced technology, ultimately giving us the ability to reach more people?

 That is something Pastor’s Council will need to address.
-We recognize there will be a need for a transition plan as soon as possible to ensure we are capable of and efficient at managing our growth strategically, and to ensure we are ready for a seamless transition to the new facility with all aspects of our Ministry.
+We recognize there will be a need for a transition plan to ensure we are capable of and efficient at managing our growth strategically, and to ensure we are ready for a seamless transition to the new facility with all aspects of our Ministry.

 That is correct – there is not a location yet outlined in the current drawings as a decision has not been made on the location of the baptism tank.
 We do not believe it’s possible to relocate the existing baptism tank, which is at the back of the stage in the gym, due to its steel construction.
 Therefore, that is something that will have to be addressed when the more detailed planning begins – whether we include a new baptism tank in the new sanctuary or continue to use the existing one in some way.
 Pastor’s Council is aware of the importance of the baptism tank to our church family and all who wish to make a personal commitment to walk with the Lord, so that is a decision that will certainly be made with lots of prayer and consideration.